How to Handle Drunk Customers: A Practical Guide for Bartenders and Alcohol Servers (2026)

 Nov 28

-The holiday season is synonymous with celebration, but for bartenders and alcohol servers, it also signals a sharp uptick in challenges.
+The holidays are synonymous with celebration, but for bartenders and alcohol servers, it also signals a sharp uptick in challenges.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), alcohol consumption rises by an estimated 40% during holidays, with office parties, family gatherings, and festive outings contributing to this surge.

 The Holiday Rush and Its Challenges for Bartenders and Servers